jed709/jed709.github.io/index.md

 Bayes factor type: BFoneSample, JZS
 ```

-According to our trusty rules of thumb, the evidence here is pretty solid.
+According to our trusty rules of thumb, the evidence here is pretty solid: a difference between groups is favored over a null model by a factor of about 17.
 But where exactly do we derive this from?
 It might help to know what the posterior actually looks like.
 Let's repeat this test, but this time we'll generate a posterior
 distribution and save it as a variable.
 For the purposes of this example, we'll draw 10000 samples from the posterior.
 Because
 sampling from the posterior is an iterative process, the samples drawn will vary slightly everytime this test is repeated, even if